hashicorp/terraform-provider-azurerm/website/docs/r/container_registry_cache_rule.html.markdown

 * `source_repo` - (Required) The name of the source repository path.
 Changing this forces a new resource to be created.

 * `target_repo` - (Required) The name of the new repository path to store artifacts.
 Changing this forces a new resource to be created.

+* `credential_set_id` - (Optional) The ARM resource ID of the credential store which is associated with the cache rule.

 ## Attributes Reference